 No, there are no additional costs as for heating, electricity, water, internet, waste disposal and final clean-up.
 Please find more information on the booking platform.

 No, everything needed you will find in the Cottage.
-For example, we do provide towels and shower gel, also detergent for washing or tabs for the dishwasher.
+For example, we do provide towels and shower gel, also detergent (which is included in the washing machine) for washing or tabs for the dishwasher.

 We advise to bring your own home slippers, slides or clogs.
 There is a slate floor in the kitchen, wooden floor in every room and a wooden steep staircase.
-From experience, we do find slippers with a rubber sole best, esp. for the staircase.
+From experience, we do find slippers with a rubber sole best, esp. for the polished and steep staircase.

 Read more about coffee, power plugs and towels next.